twbs/blog/src/content/posts/2013/bootstrap-3-released.md

 - **Super-powered grid system.** With four tiers of grid classes—phones, tablets, desktops, and large desktops—you can do some super crazy awesome layouts.
 - **Rewritten JavaScript plugins.** All events are now namespaced, no-conflict stuff works way better, and more.
 - **New Glyphicons icon font!** While they were gone for a while, we've since restored the Glyphicons to the main repo.
 In 2.x, they were images, but now they're in font format and include 40 new glyphs.
-- **Overhauled navbar.** It's now always responsive and comes with some super handy and re-arrangable subcomponents.
+- **Overhauled navbar.** It's now always responsive and comes with some super handy and re-arrangeable subcomponents.
 - **Modals are way more responsive.** We've overhauled the modal code to make it way more responsive on mobile devices.
 They now scroll the entire viewport instead of having a max-height.
 - **Added some components!** New to the mix are panels and list groups.
 - **Removed some components!** We've dropped the accordion (replaced with collapsible panels), submenus, typeahead, and a few more small items.
 (Worth celebrating as much as adding new ones.)